avcoder/unit07-lesson06/slides.md

 # CI/CD Phases

-- Build phase: as soon as you push code to repo, that event triggers an automatic `npm run build`, this is where the code and its dependencies are compiled into a single executable
+- Build phase: upon pushing code, that event triggers an automatic `npm run build` where code is compiled into a single executable (see Netlify's terminal during build)
 - Test phase: The build is tested to ensure no errors in Unit Tests, Linting, Typescript, etc.
 - Staging: The app is run in a production-like environment (ex: a temporary url) that devs can test to ensure it's ready for prod
 - Deployment: App is automatically deployed to end-users